samsieber/subgit-sync/README.md

 And example invocation of the program would be `subgit-rs some/upstream/repo.git target/subgit.git dir/to/republish`, which would setup the `target/subgit.git` to be a synchronized copy of the `dir/to/republish` folder from the `some/upstream/repo.git` repository.

+This project is implemented using the Rust programming language, and it compiles down to a single binary.
+It uses the libgit2 rust bindings and a few other rust dependencies (logging, command line option parsing, etc).

 ## Synchronization Logic

 ### General Flow